sumitNITS/ArgoCD-Monitor-System/README.md

 ## ArgoCD-Monitor-System

-Argo CD deployment configuration for Monitor System Application
+Argo CD deployment configuration for [Monitor-System Application](https://github.com/sumitNITS/Monitor-System)

 ### Follow the below steps to get started with this application